Transforming Change Management

 Communicate Transparently

 Share information regularly and honestly.
+Transparency builds trust and reduces uncertainty.

 Provide Training and Resources

 Ensure everyone has what they need to succeed.
+Training helps staff feel prepared and confident.

 Implement in Phases